clarky104/rl_toolkit/README.md

 | Dueling DQN | CartPole | PyTorch |
 | Reinforce/VPG | CartPole       | PyTorch      |
 | A2C | CartPole | PyTorch |

-**Disclaimer**
-- Solutions are developed on the CartPole environment for sake of simplicity

 ## Resources
 - [DeepMind and David Silver's lecture series on an Introduction to Reinforcement Learning](https://youtube.com/playlist?list=PLqYmG7hTraZBiG_XpjnPrSNw-1XQaM_gB)